Uiowa-Applied-Topology/web_API/docs/use_cases/job_handling/mark_job_as_new.md

-# Use case:Mark Job as new
+# Use case: Mark Job as new

 ## Primary actor: